SakulFlee/sakulflee.github.io/public/api/blog/posts/skills/Languages.md

-My mother language is german and I also speak english fluently.
+# My mother language is german and I also speak english fluently

 Additionally, I learned basic dutch in university and taught myself basic japanese a few years back.
 Though, it has gotten a bit rusty over the years.